Chronic Pain and Language: A Topic Modelling Approach to Personal Pain Descriptions: Topic Modelling

 How the projected fragments are organized in the latent semantic space reveals intrinsic qualities of that space.
 Clustering and observing the Silhouette Coefficient \citep{silhouettescoreref} of each sample and cluster are two relevant measures of the spacial distribution of the fragmented descriptions.
-We look at the Silhouette Coefficient of each sample, defined in Eq.~\eqref{eq:silhouette}, in each latent space.
-This metric determines as a well-defined cluster that which has all points well-distanced from the next nearest cluster, while the mean distance between all points of that cluster is minimal.
-In this equation, $a$ is the mean distance between a sample and all other samples in the same cluster, and $b$ is the mean distance between that sample and all other samples in the next nearest cluster.
-This evaluation will give us insights as to how well-distributed are the samples across the clusters, and how adequate each sample is to the assigned cluster.
+We look at the Silhouette Coefficient of each sample in each latent space, $ s = (b-a) / \max(a,b)$, where $a$ is the mean distance between a sample and all other samples in the same cluster, and $b$ is the mean distance between that sample and all other samples in the next nearest cluster.
+This provides a measure of the quality of sample distribution across clusters, and how adequate each sample is to the assigned cluster.
 The mean silhouette score of a given topic model is obtained by averaging the silhouette scores of all samples in the topic space defined by that model.

-In our experimental setup, in which we are dealing with the fragmented short-text documents (on average, 20 tokens per document), the typical document projection is composed of a highly weighted dimension and the remaining with infinitesimal values.
-This is so because, most of the times, in such a short amount of words, semantically speaking, only one concept is being discussed.
+In our setup (fragmented short-text documents), the typical document projection is composed of a highly weighted dimension and the remaining with infinitesimal values, i.e., only one concept is being discussed.
 Thus, we expect to obtain the best clustering for a model with the number of clusters close to the number of extracted topics, in this case, $c = k =$ 12.